alifiroozi80/CKA/CKA/README.md

 ### `Sidecar` Container

 * You can have multiple containers inside the Pod
-* Main ad Helper application
+* Main and Helper application
-* The container providing helper functionality is called sidecar container
+* The container providing helper functionality is called the sidecar container
-* Usually operate asynchronously
+* Usually operates asynchronously
 * [X] Can talk to each other using localhost (WithOUT DNS, IP, etc.)
 * [X] Can share data